harryge00/istio-on-marathon-mesos/README.md

 ## Quick Start on DC/OS

-1. Deploy etcd, apiserver, istio-pilot and zipkin in DC/OS.
+1. Deploy the control-plane in DC/OS.

+	The control-plane consists of `etcd, apiserver, istio-pilot and zipkin`.
 The apiserver is used only for providing [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) like `virtualservice`, `destinationrule`.

-	You can deploy the control-plane using command-line.
+	You can deploy the control-plane in group using command-line.
 	```
 	curl -XPOST master.mesos:8080/v2/groups -d "@install/istio-basic-control-plane.json"
 	```